 - 1 4 Factors That Affect Your Headphone’s Lifespan

 - 2 Tips to Care for In-Ear and Wireless Headphones

 - 3 How to Make Over-the-Ear Headphones Last Longer?

 - 4 How to Increase the Lifespan of Wired Headphones

 - 7 Conclusion

 Type of Headphones

 The type of headphones you use can significantly impact your lifespan.
 There are three primary types of headphones: in-ear, on-ear, and over-ear.
 In-ear headphones, also known as earbuds, are the smallest and most compact type.

 They fit snugly in the ear canal and are generally more affordable than other headphones.
-However, they are also the most prone to damage, as they are small and delicate.
+But because they are small and fragile, they are also the most likely to get broken.
 The wires can easily become tangled or damaged, and the earbuds themselves can break or get lost.

 On-ear headphones, as the name suggests, rest on the outer part of the ear.
 They are more significant than in-ear headphones and provide better sound quality.